 It’s not much of a secret how much we love Rigid Industries products.
 Not only are they bright and project the light in a proper beam unlike cheap light bars, but they’re also backed by an awesome warranty.
 Their products are very expensive, so if you know a Rigid LED light bar is out of your price range we listed cheaper light bars below.

 This 50” RDS-Series output 26,150 lumens at 375W.
 We chose the midnight edition because the all-black design looks so much better than standard “chrome” light bars.
 If you like the look chrome don’t worry they offer this exact product in a “chrome” design.
 We know some of you Chevy guys like to go hard on your trucks and Rigid Industries knows this too.
 That’s why this light bar is dust, water, and shockproof.
 Plus, if you somehow break it, it’s covered by an awesome lifetime warranty.

 If you’re building a pre-runner, you may want the straight version of this light bar which will project the light further down the trail.
 For typical trail riding, however, this RDS-Series light bar will be perfect.

 Second on our list is a much more budget-friendly product from Rough Country.
 Everyone wants a high-quality product, but not everyone can afford it.
 This 50″ X5 Series is a perfect balance between cost and build quality.
 Plus the unique X design helps Rough Country use an extra row of LEDs.

-If you plan on pre running with your truck you may want to look elsewhere.
+If you plan on pre-running with your truck look elsewhere.
 Rough Country has other budget oriented products that will do a much better job at projecting the light far forwards such as their Black Series light bars.